d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-concise.md

 ## Exercises

 1. Try adjusting the hyperparameters, such as the batch size, number of epochs, and learning rate, to see what the results are.
-1. Increase the numper of epochs for training.
+1. Increase the number of epochs for training.
 Why might the test accuracy decrease after a while?
 How could we fix this?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/52)